“The Legend of Tennessee Moltisanti”

 Chase, who co-wrote the episode with Frank Renzulli, contrasts the viewpoints of the Sopranos with that of the Melfis.
 This is our first look at Melfi’s family, which will never be an important part of the show.
 The scenes aren’t bad but her son Jason comes across as a smart-aleck asshole and her ex-husband Richard a pretentious jerk.
 Richard is ashamed of his heritage and when he finds out that Jennifer is treating a mobster, he becomes frightened.
 He suggests Melfi stop treating her special patient.
 “Soon you’re going to get down to good and evil.
 And he’s evil.”

-The episode earns its high marks mainly for the Chris storyline, where The Sorpanos finds true pathos.
+The episode earns its high marks mainly for the Chris storyline, in which The Sopranos finds true pathos.
 For me, this is the episode where he went from semi-charismatic cock-of-the-wok to lovable underdog.
 His Hollywood aspirations are humorous but also carry a shade of tragedy.
 He dreams to write mob stories but he’s confined to forever be a character in one.

 Feeling downtrodden, he is waiting in line at the bakery.
 And he keeps waiting.
-The punk kid in charge simply has it wired in his soul to be a major prick to Chris for apparently no good reason.
-Fed up, Chris forces a fellow customer outside and then threatens the punk with a gun, giving him a lesson on how and when to be a tough guy.
+The punk behind the register is being a major prick to Chris for no good reason.
+Fed up, Chris forces a fellow customer outside and then threatens the kid with a gun, giving him a lesson on how and when to be a tough guy.
 After forcing him to fill a box with cannoli, Chris ends up shooting him in the foot anyways.
 “It happens.”

 It’s a scene that is hilarious but shows—however gruesome—endearing shades to Christopher’s character.
 On a more serious note is his conversation with Paulie.
-True organ blues—“Summertime” by Booker T. & the M.G.’s—plays in the background as Chris confesses to Paulie that he feels he has no identity, no purpose in life.
+True organ blues—“Summertime” by Booker T. & the M.G.’s—plays in the background as Chris confesses that he is depressed, unable to find purpose in life.
 The apartment is dark and dingy, the music perfect in the background.
 It’s another scene that’s funny but also carries great weight.
 “Where’s my arc, Paulie?”

 Similar is his conversation with Tony.
-Tony boxes Chris in the head and chastises him for his carelessness throughout the episode—shooting the bakery boy and taking Georgie the bartender to go dig up Emil Kolar.
+Tony boxes Chris in the head and chastises him for his carelessness throughout the episode.
 However, he quickly feels sympathy and tries to connect with him.
-Tony tries to help but the conversation goes nowhere.
+Tony tries to help, but the conversation goes nowhere.
 Chris is too closed, too machismo.
 Same for Tony, who can’t admit he is seeing a therapist.

-A failed script, a father figure who is also boss—desperate for some form of recognition, Chris finds himself hopeless in bed.
-But a phone call from his mother where she voices her concern because his name was mentioned in the paper, this is enough to give Chris a renewed sense of purpose.
+Bad dreams, a failed script, a father figure who is also boss—desperate for some form of recognition, Chris spends the days lying in bed.
+But a phone call from his mother, voicing concern because his name was mentioned in the paper, is enough to give Chris a renewed sense of purpose.

 The episode ends with a shot of Chris pulling his car up to the nearest street corner and running out to buy a paper.
-He sees his name in print and, with smile on face, grabs the whole stack of Star Ledger’s and drives off.
+He sees his name in print and, with smile on face, grabs the whole stack of Star Ledger’s before speeding off.
 A perfect end to another great episode.

-They say once a television character has done something or had a moment that has truly endeared them to you, you’ll find it hard to turn your back on them after that.
-That holds true for me with “The Legend of Tennessee Moltisanti,” a signature moment for Chris.
+They say once a television character has had a moment that truly endears them to you, you’ll find it hard to turn your back on them after that.
+That holds true for me with this episode, a signature moment for Chris.

 - Chalk up the “Tony storms out of therapy session” count to 6, or whatever, as he does it again this episode.
 He explains his situation to Melfi early on that he might miss a session because of the federal indictments.
-He does miss one session and later in the episode she charges him for it.
+He ends up missing a week, but Melfi still charges him for it.
 This greatly upsets Tony and I don’t really see why Melfi would do this anyways.
 It is unthoughtful of her and Tony does have a right to be pissed…

-- Chris shooting the bakery boy in the foot is an homage to a scene in Goodfellas, where Michael Imperioli plays the waiter Spider, whom Joe Pesci’s Tommy shoots in the foot.
-Both Chris and Tommy say, “It happens.”
+- Chris shooting the bakery boy in the foot is an homage to a scene in Goodfellas.
+Michael Imperioli plays the waiter Spider, whom Joe Pesci’s Tommy shoots in the foot.
+Both Chris, and Tommy, say, “It happens.”